tanpero/expro/README.md

 ### Installing

-Please make sure that `Git` has been installed in your computer.
+Please make sure that `Git` is already installed on your computer.

 ```
 # Getting Expro from GitHub